Asia's factory activity plunges as coronavirus shock deepens

 Japan’s PMI fell to a seasonally adjusted 44.8 from a reading of 47.8 in February, its lowest since April 2009.
 The ruling coalition has called on the government to secure a stimulus package worth at least 60 trillion yen ($553 billion), with 20 trillion yen in direct spending.

+“Things are likely to get a lot worse in the months ahead,” Alex Holmes at Capital Economics said in a note to clients, nothing the survey period for the PMIs likely didn’t capture more recent lockdowns such as those in Malaysia and Thailand.

+The consultancy expects global gross domestic product (GDP) to fall by more than 3% this year.

-Policymakers across the globe, including in Asia, have announced massive monetary and fiscal stimulus measures to try to mitigate the economic fallout from the pandemic, keep cash-started businesses afloat and save jobs.
+Policymakers across the globe, including in Asia, have announced massive monetary and fiscal stimulus measures to try to mitigate the economic fallout from the pandemic, keep cash-starved businesses afloat and save jobs.

-But many measures have been short-gap steps to deal with the immediate damage to corporate funding and shore up financial systems.
+But many measures have been short-gap steps to deal with the immediate damage to corporate funding and shore up banking systems amid worries of a credit crisis.

 The International Monetary Fund has said the pandemic was already driving the global economy into recession, calling on countries to respond with “very massive” spending to avoid bankruptcies and emerging market debt defaults.